-A student at RichmondCC has the right to appeal a grade assigned to him/her.
+A student at Richmond Community College has the right to appeal a grade assigned to him/her.
 The following procedure will be used by the student who desires to appeal a grade:

-- 1. The student must schedule an appointment with the instructor who has assigned the grade, discuss the matter with him/her and ask for a review of the basis for assigning the grade.
+- 1. The student must schedule an appointment with the Instructor who has assigned the grade, discuss the matter with him/her and ask for a review of the basis for assigning the grade.
 If the disagreement about the grade is resolved at this time, the instructor will submit a "Request for Change of Grade" form. - 2.
-If the disagreement is not resolved through discussion with the instructor, the student must, within ten days of notification of the instructor's decision, submit a written appeal to the appropriate lead instructor stating reasons for appealing the grade.
+If the disagreement is not resolved through discussion with the instructor, the student must, within ten days of notification of the instructor's decision, submit a written appeal to the appropriate department chair stating reasons for appealing the grade.
 (The student may consult with a counselor or his/her academic advisor for assistance in developing the written appeal.)
-If the disagreement about the grade is resolved at this time, the instructor will submit a "Request for Change of Grade" form. - 3.
-If the disagreement is still not resolved, the student must schedule an appointment with the department chair, discuss the matter with him/her and ask for a review of the basis for assigning the grade.
+If the disagreement about the grade is resolved at this time, the instructor will submit a "Request for Change of Grade" form.

+- 3. If the disagreement is still not resolved, the student must schedule an appointment with the appropriate Academic Dean, discuss the matter with him/her and ask for a review of the basis for assigning the grade.
 If the disagreement about the grade is resolved at this time, the instructor will submit a "Request for Change of Grade" form. - 4.
-If the disagreement is still not resolved, the student should schedule an appointment with the Vice President for Instruction to discuss the appeal.
-The decision of the Vice President for Instruction is final. - 5.
+If the disagreement is still not resolved, the student should schedule an appointment with the Vice President for Instruction/Chief Academic Officer to discuss the appeal.
+The decision of the Vice President for Instruction/Chief Academic Officer is final. - 5.
 The right to appeal a grade expires at the end of the semester following the one in which the grade is assigned.
-When a student appeals a grade assigned by an instructor no longer employed by the college, the student should initiate the process by notifying the appropriate lead instructor.
+When a student appeals a grade assigned by an instructor no longer employed by the College, the student should initiate the process by notifying the appropriate department chair.